-While the Dwayne Johnson movie came with a lot of hype, it’s had a disappointing box-office run so far and the chances of a Black Adam 2 are looking less and less likely by the day.
+While the Dwayne Johnson movie came with a lot of hype, it’s had a disappointing box office run so far and the chances of a Black Adam 2 are all but over.
 Looks like the hierarchy of power in the DCEU hasn’t changed, after all.

 When is the next DCEU movie?

 Beyond that, it’s a very exciting but confusing time for DC fans.
 James Gunn and Peter Safran have been put in charge of the DC Film Division at Warner Bros and are looking to put their own stamp on things.
-Let’s be honest, the whole thing needed a clean up, and we could see existing cast members bow out along the way as new heroes take the stage.
+Let’s be honest, the whole thing needed a clean-up, and they certainly appear to be doing just that with their plans.

-We already know thanks to a report from The Hollywood Reporter that any plans for a Wonder Woman 3 are indefinitely on hold, Black Adam 2 is at risk, and the dreams of a Man of Steel 2 may be over already.
-Watch this space!
+We already know that any plans for a Wonder Woman 3 are indefinitely on hold, Black Adam 2 has a slim chance, and the dreams of a Man of Steel 2 are over already.

 - The Flash (June 23, 2023)